 The Production of Information in an Online World: Is Copy Right?

 This paper documents the extent of copying and estimates the returns to originality in online news production.
-We build a unique dataset combining all the online content produced by French news media (newspaper, television, radio, pure online media, and a news agency) during the year 2013 with new micro audience data.
-We develop a topic detection algorithm that identifies each news event, we trace the timeline of each story and study news propagation.
+We build a unique dataset combining all the online content produced by French news media during the year 2013 with new micro audience data.
+We develop a topic detection algorithm that identifies each news event, trace the timeline of each story, and study news propagation.
 We unravel new evidence on online news production.
-First, we show that one quarter of the news stories are reproduced online in less than 4 minutes.
-Second, we find that only 32.6% of the online content is original.
-Third, we show that reputation effects partly counterbalance the negative impact of plagiarism on newsgathering incentives.
-By using media-level daily audience and article-level social media statistics (Facebook and Twitter shares), we find that original content represents between 54 and 62% of online news consumption.
-Reputation mechanisms actually appear to solve about 30 to 40% of the copyright violation problem.
+First, we document high reactivity of online media: one quarter of the news stories are reproduced online in under 4 minutes.
+Second, we show that this comes with extensive copying: only 33% of the online content is original.
+Third, we investigate the cost of copying for original news producers.
+Using article-level variations and media-level daily audience combined with article-level social media statistics, we find that readers partly switch to the original producers, thereby mitigating the newsgathering incentive problem raised by copying.

 Keywords: Internet, Information spreading, Copyright, Investigative journalism, Social Media, Facebook, Twitter, Reputation